 OTC Markets Group Welcomes American Battery Technology Company to OTCQX

-/EIN News/ -- NEW YORK, Jan.
-20, 2023 (GLOBE NEWSWIRE) -- OTC Markets Group Inc. (OTCQX: OTCM), operator of regulated markets for 12,000 U.S. and international securities, today announced that American Battery Technology Company (ABTC) (OTCQX: ABML), an American critical battery materials company that is commercializing both its primary battery minerals manufacturing and secondary minerals lithium-ion battery recycling technologies, has qualified to trade on the OTCQX® Best Market.
+NEW YORK, Jan.
+20, 2023 (GLOBE NEWSWIRE) -- OTC Markets Group Inc. OTCM, operator of regulated markets for 12,000 U.S. and international securities, today announced that American Battery Technology Company (ABTC) ABML, an American critical battery materials company that is commercializing both its primary battery minerals manufacturing and secondary minerals lithium-ion battery recycling technologies, has qualified to trade on the OTCQX® Best Market.
 American Battery Technology Company upgraded to OTCQX from the OTCQB® Venture Market.

 American Battery Technology Company begins trading today on OTCQX under the symbol "ABML."
 U.S. investors can find current financial disclosure and Real-Time Level 2 quotes for the company on www.otcmarkets.com.